mehrdad-dev/Battle-of-the-Wordsmiths/CATEGORIES.md

-# List of avaiable categories:
+# List of available categories:

 - Self-Awareness
 - Bias and Discrimination